nedtaylor/athena/docs/source/loss/mse.rst

 ---------

 * Regression problems
-* When large errors should be penalized more than small errors
+* When large errors should be penalised more than small errors
 * Forecasting continuous values
 * Function approximation